srm-ecology/srm-ecology-website/content/authors/CherylSHarrison/_index.md

 - Group Members
 ---

-Cheryl S. Harrison is an biophysical oceanographer and assistant professor in Earth, Environmental and Marine Science at the University of Texas Rio Grande Valley, a 2018 Make Our Planet Great Again fellow, and Earth system model coordinator for the Fisheries Model Intercomparison Project (FishMIP).
+Cheryl S. Harrison is an biophysical oceanographer and assistant professor in the Department of Oceanography and Coastal Sciences (joint with Center for Computation and Technology) at Louisiana State University, a 2018 Make Our Planet Great Again fellow, and Earth system model coordinator for the Fisheries Model Intercomparison Project (FishMIP).
 Her research interests include physical and biogeochemical ocean modeling, applied mathematics, marine ecology, fisheries, climate change and geoengineering.